Here are the most offensive jokes from the 'Deadpool 2' Comic-Con panel

 Would You Kill You-Know-Who?

 There was one more disturbing baby joke.
-The panel ended with a new closing scene from the unrated edition: Deadpool has used Cable’s time travel device to venture even further back in the world’s timeline to 1889, where he stands over the crib of a newborn in a hospital nursery, trying to brace himself to … murder the baby.
+The panel ended with a new closing scene from the unrated edition: Deadpool has used Cable’s time travel device to venture even further back in the world’s timeline to 1889, where he stands over the crib of a newborn in a hospital nursery, trying to brace himself to… murder the baby.

 It’s a bizarre, inexplicable scene, and remains unsettling even after we see the name on the crib: Adolph Hitler.